 The Sick Leave Insurance Program (SLIP) offers retirement-eligible employees an option for using all or part of their unused sick leave balance to pay the state share of their group health insurance premiums after they retire until they become eligible for Medicare (usually at age 65.)
+You must be the policyholder of a State’s health and dental plan at the time of enrollment.

 For general information on continuing insurance benefits at retirement, review the DAS Retiree Health Insurance webpage.